 As a new puppy parent, I remember the first time my puppy started chewing on their leash.
 It was both cute and annoying.
-But, with the right steps, you can stop this behavior and raise a well-behaved dog1.
+But, with the right steps, you can stop this behaviour and raise a well-behaved dog.

-Puppy leash biting happens for many reasons like frustration, not enough chew toys, and curiosity1.
+Puppy leash biting happens for many reasons, like frustration, not enough chew toys, and curiosity.
 Teaching your puppy to “Leave It” or “Drop It” when they chew the leash helps.
-Use treats to encourage good behavior1.
+Use treats to encourage good behaviour.
 Remember, teaching your puppy to let go of the leash takes time and patience.
-But, the joy of a well-trained dog makes it all worth it1.
+But the joy of a well-trained dog makes it all worth it.

 Key Takeaways

-- Puppy leash biting is a common behavior driven by various factors like frustration, lack of chewing outlets, and curiosity.
+- Puppy leash biting is a common behaviour driven by various factors like frustration, lack of chewing outlets, and curiosity.

 - Training techniques like “Leave It” or “Drop It” paired with positive reinforcement can effectively stop leash biting.

-- Providing suitable chew toys can help redirect a puppy’s chewing behavior away from the leash.
+- Providing suitable chew toys can help redirect a puppy’s chewing behaviour away from the leash.

 - Choosing the right leash materials, such as those that are durable and chew-resistant, can discourage biting.